History of the Chicago Cubs: Transition

 Baseball's popularity in general faded somewhat during the 1890s.
 In an apparent effort to boost attendance, in 1891 the Colts began splitting their schedule between West Side Park and the recently built South Side Park.
 In 1892 they played their entire schedule on the south side, but decided to move more toward the city center again.
 Early in the 1893 season they opened "West Side Park II", a wooden structure that would be their home for the next 23 seasons.

 Anson's departure led to the team's nickname transitioning through the next few seasons.
 With the loss of their "Pop" as Anson had become known, at times the media referred to the club as the Remnants or the Orphans.
 The "Colts" name remained in circulation through the 1905 season, along with Orphans and Remnants, depending on which newspaper or fan one spoke to.
-The name "Cubs" first appeared in print in 1902 and gained popularity over the next four years, before becoming the sole nickname in 1906 and acknowledged by the team itself in its 1907 World Series programs; the Cub-in-the-C logo first appeared on uniforms in 1908 and the name "Cubs" the following year.
+The name "Cubs" first appeared in print in 1902 and gained popularity over the next four years, before becoming the primary nickname in 1906 and acknowledged by the team itself in its 1907 World Series programs; the Cub-in-the-C logo first appeared on uniforms in 1908 and the name "Cubs" the following year.
+With the purchase of the Cubs in 1906 by Charles Murphy, some local newspapers began calling the team "Murphy's Spuds", or just "the Spuds".
+That playful nickname eventually faded.

 The old name, Chicago White Stockings, was adopted in 1900 by the new American Base Ball League entry on Chicago's south side, initially as a minor league entry.
 The AL turned major in 1901, and the south siders' adopted nickname was soon shortened by the press to Chicago White Sox.